svenstaro/flamejam/README.md

 Description
 -----------
 flamejam is a generic game jam application that uses the Flask microframework.
-It was initially created as a voting platforms for the [Reddit Game Jam](http://www.reddit.com/r/RedditGameJam).
+It was initially created as a voting platforms for the [BaconGameJam](http://www.reddit.com/r/BaconGameJam).
 However, it is generic and as such it is usable for any other game jam event.

 This application is designed to make sure that participants vote on other